UK Start-Up Visa Lawyers in London

-What is a start-up visa?
+What is the UK Start-up visa?

 – You must show you English language skills at a level of B2 in the Common European Frame of Ref (CFR) or above.

 – If required, we can assist you in this by putting you in contact with an appropriate English Language course and exam provider.
 We have supported our clients with this on a number of occasions and will do so free of charge.